Premature Ejaculation

 Premature ejaculation (PE) is the most common male sexual dysfunction, affecting 30% to 50% of men at some point in their lives.
 Despite its prevalence, many men feel embarrassed to discuss it, leading to delayed treatment and unnecessary distress.
 Understanding what premature ejaculation is—and knowing that effective treatments exist—is the first step toward reclaiming your confidence and sexual satisfaction.

-Premature ejaculation is a condition where a man ejaculates sooner than he or his partner would like during sexual activity.
+PE is a condition where a man ejaculates sooner than he or his partner would like during sexual activity.
 According to the International Society for Sexual Medicine (ISSM), PE is characterized by:

 - Ejaculation that consistently occurs within approximately one minute of vaginal penetration